Biggest Zoo in the World: Area vs Animals (2026 Guide)

 - Country: India

-Tigers, lions, elephants and deer roam freely across the park’s vast terrain, making it a favorite for wildlife lovers.
+Tigers, lions, elephants and deer roam freely across the park’s expansive terrain, making it a top destination for wildlife lovers.
+Spanning over 5,500 acres, the park is more than twice the size of many urban zoos in India.

 3. Monarto Safari Park — Australia